r-dube/solarwinds/docs/_posts/2021-01-01-solarwinds-intro.md

 ---
-title: Introduction to the Solarwinds Project
+title: Introduction to the SolarWinds Project
 ---
-The Solarwinds project seeks to analyze the 2020 Solarwinds hack.
-The Solarwinds hack appears to be a large-scale hack with several intertwined storylines.
+The SolarWinds project seeks to analyze the 2020 SolarWinds hack.
+The SolarWinds hack appears to be a large-scale hack with several intertwined storylines.
 During this project, we will attempt to disentangle these storylines, create a picture of that which is known, and outline the unknowns.

 The analysis is presented as "blog" posts and interprets publicly available information in news articles and corporate blog posts.